Godiesc/firefox-gx/Extras/OneLine/README.md

 # How to apply.
-1.- Delete: "ogx_menu.css" from: "chrome/components".
+1.- Delete: "ogx_menu.css" and "ogx_hamburger-menu-icons.css" from: "chrome/components".

 2.- Replace the two css files (ogx_tabs-bar.css, ogx_urlbar-searchbar.css) of the main theme with this two (from OneLine folder).
 Thats all. 💙